 Pseudorca crassidens [False Killer Whale]

 × Tursiops truncatus (♂) [Common Bottle-nosed Dolphin] CHR(Japan and at Sea Life Park, Hawaii).
 NHR??
 CON: Indian, Pacific, and Atlantic oceans.
 HPF(♀♀).
-Wolphins, as the hybrids are known, are intermediate in size (~3m long, ~270kg), color and shape.
-They have 66 teeth (a bottlenose has 88, a False Killer Whale, 44).
+Wolphins, as the hybrids are known, are intermediate in size (~12 ft long, ~800 lbs), color and shape.
+They have 66 teeth (a bottlenose has 88, a false killer whale, 44).
 A female wholphin produced two calves in backcrosses to T. truncatus (which look much like bottlenoses).
 At 6 months one was already the size of a year-old bottlenose.
 Herds of false killer whales and bottlenose dolphins associate in the wild and there are anecdotal reports of natural hybrids.
 False killer whales are about five times as large bottle-nosed dolphins.
 A female hybrid born in May 1985 at Sea World in Hawaii was still alive in 1998.
 This hybrid reaches a weight of about 800 lbs and a length of 12 feet.
-Breese 1992; Duffield 1999; ); International Zoo Yearbook 1990 (p.
+Bottle-nosed dolphins and false killer whales differ markedly in gestation period (12 months and 15.5 months, respectively).
+Breese 1992; Duffield 1999; International Zoo Yearbook 1990 (p.
 453); Nishiwaki and Tobayama 1982, 1984; Odell and McClune 1999 (p.
 230†, 235); Ryan 1985; Sylvestre and Tasaka 1985.
 Internet Citations: HOTS†.

 Sousa chinensis [Indo-Pacific Humpbacked Dolphin]